 Inland shipping certificate

-• pleasure craft 20 metres or longer
+• has a hull size of 20 metres or longer

 CE marking